-Mary Astor planned the release of 10,000 imported Brazilian butterflies at her Debutante ball housed in nets lining the ceiling.
-They didn’t take into account the heat of the lights, and her party ended with 10,000 dead insects showering her party guests.
+Mary Astor planned the release of 10,000 imported Brazilian butterflies at her Debutante Ball, housed in nets lining the ceiling.
+They didn’t consider the lights’ heat, and her party ended with 10,000 dead insects showering her guests.

-An underground fire sparked a massive explosion that spreads through a series of mines killing over 1000 men in Courrieres, France.
+An underground fire sparked a massive explosion that spread through a series of mines, killing over 1,000 men in Courrieres, France.